VladKriuch/AirbusShipDetectionTask/README.md

 were different on every epoch.
 I've also seen in discussions the proposal of classifying images at the end after segmantation based on classifier + segmentator results, wanted to try it but couldn't due to resource limit.
 It is also interesting to investigate of why resnet50 model failed in both classification and segmentation tasks.
 Im sure it is probably some incorrect data preparation or smth.

+My classification model is also need to be trained better.
+0.9 accuracy means that there are 10% of classification wrongs and it impacts the whole dice score very much in case of False Negatives ( images with ships classified as no ship ) samples.

+And sometimes model is struggling with small ships images.
+So a key here is finding a good data preparation pipeline and not just resizing.